UKP-SQuARE/square-core/docs/home/overview/architecture.md

       we can define how to use a fine-tuned HF Transformer for QA (e.g. [distilBERT for SQuAD](https://huggingface.co/distilbert-base-uncased-distilled-squad)). or set the Adapter weights for a Transformer model (e.g. [SQuAD Adapter for RoBERTa](https://adapterhub.ml/adapters/AdapterHub/roberta-base-pf-squad/)).
     - Open-retrieval (a.k.a. open-domain; i.e., the input is only a question).
 In this case, we can define the model to retrieve documents and the consecutive steps as in the previous case.
 - **User Interface**: allows the user to interact with the Skills.
-- **Explainability**: uses [CheckList](https://github.com/marcotcr/checklist) to conduct behavioral tests on the Skills.
-This allows to easily see biases of the Skills.